 The Faculty has estimated on the assumption that students buy new copies of the books.
 Students may also choose to spend money on printing drafts of work.

 Students may spend up to £300 per year on books and additional related materials.

 Students are expected to submit 2 hard copies of their final project, the estimated cost for binding these is £20.

 Optional Field trip:

-Faculty works to ensure that there are a range of fieldwork and fieldtrip options available both locally and internationally.
-The Faculty subsidises these trips but the cost each year is dependent on airfare, location, and currency exchange rates.
+Faculty works to ensure that there are a range of fieldwork and field trip options available both locally and internationally.
+Thus students can opt to take either more expensive or less expensive placements.
+The Faculty subsidises these but the cost each year is dependent on airfare, location, and currency exchange rates.
 Below are the upper end of expected costs based on where students have currently done placements.

 Fieldwork (depending on where student decides to do fieldwork): c. £500 - £1,500